 Autumn sweeps over Ontario with a palette of eye-scorching reds, glowing yellows and blazing oranges.
 If you love hiking, birdwatching and outdoor adventures, this is the time to do it.
 The 1000 Islands region offers cruises along the banks of the St. Lawrence River, or climb the Skydeck Tower for a bird’s eye view.
 Jump on board the Agawa Canyon Tour Train to discover lakes, rivers and forests awash with gold in Algoma Country.
 For a city trip, check out Ottawa at the end of September for biking and kayaking.

 Seoul, South Korea

-A trip to South Korea in autumn means bright crimsons and golden hues lining Seoul’s tree-filled streets.
+South Korea isn’t really on the radar among autumn holiday destinations, but it should be.
+Bright crimsons and golden hues line Seoul’s vibrant, tree-filled streets.
 Climb Namsan Mountain, at the heart of the city, for the best vantage point of the changing landscapes.
-Seoul’s premier palace, Gyeongbokgung is romantically transformed with the colours of the season, making it a haven for couples, artists and photographers.
+Seoul’s premier palace, Gyeongbokgung, is romantically transformed with the colours of the season, making it a haven for couples, artists and photographers.

 New York, USA

-If you’ve ever wanted to see Central Park, autumn is the prime time to do it.
+If you’ve ever wanted to see Central Park, autumn is a prime time to do it.
 Colours literally explode from every vantage point and the crisp air is perfect for long strolls.
-It’s apple season, so visit markets, like the Union Square Green Market, to buy fresh, seasonal produce.
-Being New York, of course there’s a wealth of festivals and events, especially in October with Halloween.
+It’s apple season, so visit markets, like the Union Square Green Market, to buy fresh seasonal produce.
+Being New York, of course there’s a wealth of festivals and events to enjoy, especially in October with Halloween.

 New England, USA